JPLMLIA/vercye_ops/docs/docs/index.md

 - **The VerCYe Library**: Contains all steps to run the VeRCYe algorithm as individual python scripts.
 The scripts are orchestrated into a pipeline using `Snakemake`.
 In general the library is split into two components:
     - **LAI Generation**: Downloads remotely sensed imagery and predicst Leaf Area Index (LAI) values per pixel.
     - **Yield Simulation and Prediction**: Simulate numerous likely configurations using APSIM and identify the best-matching simulations with the LAI data.
 This step also includes evaluation and reporting tools.
 - **The VeRCYe Webapp**: Provides a webapp wrapper around the core library.
-Runs a backend service and a frontendservice that facilitates using VeRCYe operationally.
+Runs a backend and a frontend service that facilitate using VeRCYe operationally.

 ---